pvh513/vectorhash/README.md

 ### The libvhsum library

 After building and installing the code you will have a 64-bit static library called <tt>libvhsum.a</tt>.
 This library exports a routine that will allow you to perform a checksum on a buffer.
 The declaration for the call is:

     #include <vectorhash.h>
-    void VectorHash(const void *key, size_t len, uint32_t seed, void *out, size_t hw);
+    void VectorHash(const void *buf, size_t len, uint32_t seed, void *out, size_t hw);

-Here the variable <tt>key</tt> is a pointer to the buffer that should be checksummed, <tt>len</tt> is the length of the buffer, <tt>seed</tt> is the seed for the checksum algorithm (use 0xfd4c799d to replicate the behavior of vh128sum, etc, but any other value is fine too), <tt>out</tt> is a pointer to
+Here the variable <tt>buf</tt> is a pointer to the buffer that should be checksummed, <tt>len</tt> is the length of the buffer, <tt>seed</tt> is the seed for the checksum algorithm (use 0xfd4c799d to replicate the behavior of vh128sum, etc, but any other value is fine too), <tt>out</tt> is a pointer to